Laundered money funded $5.3B in B.C. real estate purchases in 2018, report reveals | CBC News

 2 reports point to numerous gaps allowing criminals entry to province's housing market

-An estimated $5.3 billion worth of real estate transactions in B.C. last year were the result of money laundering, helping fuel the meteoric rise of housing prices in the province, according to a new report.
+An estimated $5.3 billion worth of real estate transactions in B.C. last year were the result of money laundering, helping to fuel the province's skyrocketing housing prices, according to a new report.

-The effect could be more significant in certain markets, including Metro Vancouver, according to the panel.
+The effect could be more significant in certain markets, including Metro Vancouver, according to the panel, which was commissioned by the provincial government.

-Criminal law expert Maureen Maloney was chair of the panel, which made 29 recommendations for dealing with the problem.

-Former RCMP deputy commissioner Peter German produced the second report, nicknamed Dirty Money 2, which outlines some of the red flags that signal when illegal money is behind a real estate purchase — including unfinanced purchases, private lending, unusual interest rates and purchases by nominees.
+Former RCMP deputy commissioner Peter German produced the second report, nicknamed Dirty Money 2, which outlines some of the red flags that signal when illegal money is behind a real-estate purchase — including unfinanced purchases, private lending, unusual interest rates and purchases by homemakers and students, for example.

-Both documents identify numerous gaps in B.C. and Canada's systems for keeping track of purchases and reporting suspicious transactions.
+Both documents identify numerous gaps in provincial and federal systems for keeping track of purchases and reporting suspicious transactions.

 The reports are just the latest entries in German's ongoing investigation into how proceeds of crime are being cleaned in B.C.

-Earlier this week, he released some explosive findings on money laundering in the luxury vehicle sector, information that Attorney General David Eby called "incredibly disturbing."
+Earlier this week, he released findings on money laundering in the luxury vehicle sector, information that Attorney General David Eby called "incredibly disturbing."

-A year ago, German issued a report detailing extensive links between dirty money and B.C. casinos.
+A year ago, German issued a report (Dirty Money 1) detailing extensive links between dirty money and B.C. casinos.

 Comments